-Figure 11: Beam's eye view from front of the scattering chamber, showing location of the target sky-shine shield relative to the scattering chamber.
+Figure 11: Side view of pivot region, with vertical midplane cut, showing location of the sky-shine shield relative to the scattering chamber and collimator.

-Figure 12: Perspective view (with vertical midplane section) of the pivot region with HDPE shielding.
+Figure 12: Perspective view of pivot region with sky-shine shielding blocks

-- a layer on top between these shields, which stops short of the collimator housing on the downstream end.
-This layer covers the tungsten collimator skyshine shield.
-It has a uniform height of 30 cm. - a block between the side walls on the downstream side of the collimator housing.
+- A block between the HDPE side walls, on the downstream side of the collimator housing.
 The block has a cross-section of 20 cm high by 10 cm thick. - Additional plastic is added to the top of the collimator housing.
-This is of marginal benefit (the thick collimator jacket self-shields in this direction) and should be considered optional.
+This is of marginal benefit (the thick collimator jacket self-shields in this direction) and should be considered optional. - A block between the scattering chamber assembly and the collimator box, below the beamline.
+This fills space between the HDPE side walls, and has a uniform thickness of about 30 cm. - HDPE wedges are also inserted into the septum bore, to attenuate forward going neutrons.